weastur/pyexporter/README.md

 #### `.env` file

-The `.env` file should be in the current directory and have the following format:
+The `.env` file should be in the current directory and follow this format:

 ```shell
 PY_EXPORTER_LOG__LEVEL=debug